Guide to Work, Study, Travel and Living Abroad

 The bus stop.

-Although the exchange rate is very much in our favor (US$1 is approximately 4 pesos), and taxis are tempting at such a low rate, the public transportation is still the best option if you are on a budget.
+Although the exchange rate is very much in your favor if you are American (US$1 is approximately 825 pesos, and constantly changing, due to massive inflation), and taxis are tempting at such a low rate, public transportation is still the best option if you are on a budget.

-In general, the pace of public transport is extremely fast.
-In Buenos Aires, natives are not typically patient with foreigners fumbling for change or taking too long to get on or off the bus, or in and out of line at the subway station.
+In general, the pace of public transport is swift.
+In Buenos Aires, natives are not typically patient with foreigners fumbling for change, taking too long to get on or off the bus, or in and out of line at the subway station.

-The first thing you buy after landing should be a “Guia-T,” which is a small booklet of complete maps of the entire capital city including bus routes.
-They should be sold at any “kiosco,” or small supermarket.
-Once you have figured out what bus number you need and where to wait for it, you need actual coins in order to use the bus (rather than individual bills).
-At any bank, you can exchange up to 10 pesos for “moneda,” or change.
-Wait in line at the bus stop, and upon boarding tell the driver your destination, and he will then tell you an amount (for example, 1.10, 1.20, or 1.25), and you put coins in a teller, just as you would in a vending machine.
+The first thing you buy after landing should be a "Guia-T," a small booklet of complete maps of the capital city, including bus routes.
+You should be able to find them at any "kiosco," or small supermarket.
+Once you have figured out what bus number you need and where to wait, you need to have actual cash bills on you.

 If you are planning on any travel outside of the city of Buenos Aires, keep in mind that Aerolineas Argentinas is known for its frequent strikes.
 So, if flying, I would recommend using LAN airlines instead.